 For your safety, make sure to clear all snow at least one foot around your muffler before starting your engine.
 Blocked mufflers can cause carbon monoxide poisoning.

 Did you use a trash can, cone, or some other object to save your parking space on the street?
 Here's what you need to know:

 - You can only use a space saver when the City declares a snow emergency.

 - You have 48 hours to use a space saver after we end an emergency.
 After that, you must remove it from the street.

-We prioritize clearing main routes — like Commonwealth, Hyde Park, and Blue Hill Avenues — so emergency vehicles can get to schools, hospitals, and homes quickly.
+We prioritize clearing roads and main routes — such as Blue Hill, Commonwealth, and Hyde Park Avenues — so emergency vehicles can best navigate the City.
+We anticipate clearing protected bike lanes within 24 hours after the end of the snow fall.
 If you think your street was missed by a plow, let us know by submitting a request to 311.

 In Boston and many other cities, local and state governments work together to care for streets.
 When there’s snow, highways like I-93 are cleared by the Massachusetts Department of Transportation (MassDOT).
 Parkways, like the Jamaicaway, Storrow Drive, and Morrissey Boulevard, are cleared by the Massachusetts Department of Conservation and Recreation (MassDCR).

 - clear sidewalks within three hours of snowfall ending or three hours after sunrise if it snows overnight, and

 - clear at least a 42-inch-wide path for wheelchairs and strollers.

 Simply put, we're looking for an accessible path of travel.
 While the rule is three hours, we try to be reasonable for deciding when we start the clock.
 Our goal isn't to fine you.
 We just want people — especially youth and seniors — to be able to get around safely.